Workers’ Compensation Insurance in California

 What are the penalties for not having workers' comp insurance?

-Failure to carry workers’ compensation insurance in California is a criminal offense.
+Failure to carry a workers’ compensation insurance policy in California is a criminal offense.
 The penalties include:

-• A stop order is typically issued to the business, violation of which could result in a fine of $10,000 or more and imprisonment in county jail for up to one year.
+• A stop order is typically issued to the business.
+Violations of the stop order can result in a fine of up to $10,000, imprisonment in county jail for up to one year, or both.

-• The Uninsured Employer’s Benefit Trust Fund could file a lien against an employer’s property if it needs to pay benefits to an injured worker of an illegally uninsured employer.
+• The Uninsured Employer’s Benefit Trust Fund could file a lien against an employer’s property if it needs to pay benefits to the injured worker of an illegally uninsured employer.

-• A penalty assessed by the Division of Labor Standards Enforcement could be twice the amount the employer would have paid in premiums during the time of uninsurance or $1,500 per employee during the period of uninsurance.
+• A penalty assessed by the Division of Labor Standards Enforcement could be twice the amount the employer would have paid in premiums while they were uninsured, or $1,500 per employee while the employer was uninsured, whichever is the greater amount.

 If a worker is injured and the employer did not have workers’ comp, the employer could be liable for a penalty of $10,000 per employee at the time of injury if the case is compensable, or $2,000 per employee at the time of injury if that particular case was found to be non-compensable.
 The maximum penalty is $100,000.